So what's this about?

 Below you will find a short selection ranging from micro-biology, to epic poems and technological feats.
 Including rare discoveries and undiscoverd arts...

-- A tunnel dug for burrito's?
+- A tunnel for ships.

 Still unsure if you want this?
 Subscribe for a month and drop out when you want too!
 We won't use your email for anything else!
 Want to know more or have you found a curious corner?
 Shoot me an email at: firstname.lastname@example.org.